 Martagon Lilies are in peak right now in most gardens.

-They bring the most wonderful architectural aspect and form to the garden; they are so very elegant.
+They bring the most beautiful architectural aspect and form to the garden; they are so exquisite.

 Offering a Turk’s cap-style bloom, Like many plants, Martagon colonies get better and better with age.

-Martagons like sweet soil and they will be grateful for a dusting of lime every year.
+Martagons like rich soil, and they will be grateful for a dusting of lime every year.

 Although the weather was very unfavorable, forty-seven ladies and gentlemen (members and friends of the club) left the Society's Rooms, in Micklegate, in three four-horsed conveyances.

-When they reached Rivaulx ("ree-VOH")Abbey, the company then broke up into small parties - geologists, botanists, and entomologists - and proceeded to examine the valley for their own specialities.
+When they reached Rivaulx ("ree-VOH")Abbey, the company then broke up into small parties - geologists, botanists, and entomologists - and proceeded to examine the valley for their own specialties.